-Here we go again, another hypie “too good to be true” Clickbank product!
+Here we go again, another hypie “too good to be true” Clickbank product about to be reviewed!

 But this one’s called Explode My PayDay.